nicolevanderhoeven/doing-it-in-public/content/index.md

 - What if it could be easy?
 - Social media
 - The life-changing magic of the daily `#TIL`
+- What if you don't know what you want to learn or write about?
 - Writing stuff down and publishing it
 - Commonplace books and resonance calendars
 - Arguments for plain text